Connect with inner wisdom – mindfulness classes begin 9/20/2017

 Participants are asked to wear comfortable clothing and bring a yoga mat and meditation cushion (if desired, chairs are available).
 Studio mats and bolsters are also available.
 In an effort to benefit the most people, fees are offered based on a sliding scale according to income.
 Class size is limited to 12 individuals and there are no refunds or makeup dates for missed appointments.
 Payment in full is due before the start of classes – the first of 4 equal payments can be made to reserve a spot.

 A pre-class interview (free of charge) is required to make sure MBCT is a good fit for each candidate.
 Interested individuals are encouraged to register online or call 913-735-5566 to inquire.

-Sliding scale for families with up to 2 dependents (those with >2 dependents or other extenuating circumstances, please call to discuss alternative payment arrangements):
+Sliding scale for families with up to 2 dependents.
+Those who are able to pay more make it possible for us to serve those with less.
+Individuals with >2 dependents or other extenuating circumstances, please call to discuss alternative payment arrangements:

 Net Household Income Fee **